emfcamp/Website/templates/about/travel.md

 The station at Ledbury has short platforms, so if you are on one of the long 9-coach trains direct from Paddington, you will need to be in the front three coaches to get off the train.

-We will be providing a free shuttle bus service between Ledbury station and the EMF site approximately every half hour.
-The bus will leave from the bus stop on the road just outside the station.
+We will be providing a free shuttle bus service between Ledbury station and the EMF site.
+Timetables ane further information can be found on the [shuttle bus page](https://bus.emf.camp/about/).

 ## By Car
 If you plan to drive, you will need to [buy a parking ticket or live-in vehicle ticket](/tickets/other).
 Motorcycles do not require a parking ticket.